sudoblockio/tackle/README.md

 Core to the language is the notion of a `hook` which is a [pydantic](https://github.com/pydantic/pydantic) [BaseModel](https://docs.pydantic.dev/latest/api/base_model/) under the hood.
 These hooks can be created, called, or combined in documents and / or python with inheritance and composition.
 Tackle ships with over 100 native hooks to perform rudimentary tasks from prompting users for CLI inputs, reading / manipulating / writing data to and from files, to rendering templates for code generation / schema translations.

-Major syntax changes are coming soon and thus using the language is discouraged without reaching out first via discord or leaving issues in this repo.
-A formal spec is under active development and will be made public Q3/Q4 2024.
-A private version of this repo is under active development and will be merged in as soon as the spec becomes public.
+Major syntax changes will be made before the language is officially released and thus using the language is discouraged without reaching out first by leaving issues in this repo.
+A formal spec is under active development but has sort of taken the back seat while Rob is working on sudoblock.

 **`=< v0.6.0`**